-So, here are 5 ways to lose weight fast without exercise, all backed by scientific studies.
+Here are 5 effective ways to lose weight without exercise.

 1. Reduce Your Calorie Intake